ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

       - Qin suggested the boundary between ALTO and CATS is that CATS defines the metrics and common abstractions of computing while ALTO defines how to connect/query the metrics (?)
     - Jordi suggested focusing on new elements that weren't covered in IETF 116 for this topic
   - Green networking
-    - Richard: A large concern is energy consuming.
+    - Richard: A large concern in CERN is energy consumption.
 Will that be a good starting metric to work on?
     - Qin: IETF already has this energy mib (?)
 IETF has a side meeting.
 Green networking has been discussed in nmrg.
+    - Qin：Some parts are not mature enough to become standards.
-  - Security
+  - Security (not enough time to discuss)
     - Qin: The security part by Fujitsu is still in the research stage.
 Luis has prepared some slides to discuss security consolidation.
-Potential discuss on using JOSE object for ALTO.
+Potential discussion on using JOSE object for ALTO.
     - Chunchi will take the lead for integration ALTO with JOSE (?) and engage Ayoub.

 **IETF, ALTO Meeting: June 27, 2023**